Philaret Voznesensky: Departure from China and serving in Australia

-By that time, the Russian population was leaving China en masse, settling on the West Coast of the United States or Australia.
+By that time, the Russian population was leaving China en masse, settling mostly on the West Coast of the United States or Australia.
 The Synod of Bishops of the ROCOR, aware of his irreconcilable position towards communism and the Soviet government, has been trying to rescue Archimandrite Philaret from China since 1953.
 It was only by 1962 that the Archimandrite Philaret could come to Hong Kong.
 Despite his anti-communist views and reputation as a confessor, Archimandrite Philaret had to repent that he had been under the jurisdiction of the Moscow Patriarchate since 1945, and also sign a "penitential statement" in the form established by Bishops' Council of the ROCOR.
-This statement was approved on March 29, 1962 at a meeting of the ROCOR Synod.
+This statement was approved on March 29, 1962, at a meeting of the ROCOR Synod.
 He arrived to Sydney on 3 April 1962.
 From there archimandrite Philaret quickly traveled to Brisbane, Australia where many of his former flock in Manchuria had settled.

-On October 22 of the same year, at the Council of Bishops of the ROCOR, where Archbishop Savva arrived, it was proposed to appoint Archimandrite Philaret to the Diocese of Brazil, but Archbishop Savva began to insist that Archimandrite Philaret be left in Australia and appointed vicar of the Australian diocese with the title of Bishop of Brisbane.
-Archbishop Savva reminded the bishops of his poor health and considered Archimandrite Philaret his possible successor, especially since many parishioners in Australia knew and respected Archimandrite Philaret, remembering his ministry in Harbin.
-The Council agreed to Savva's request and it was decided to ordain Archimandrite Philaret as vicar bishop for Australia.
+On October 22 of the same year, at the Council of Bishops of the ROCOR, where Archbishop Sabbas arrived, Archimandrite Philaret was proposed to appoint to the Diocese of Brazil, but Archbishop Sabbas began to insist that Archimandrite Philaret be left in Australia and appointed vicar of the Australian diocese with the title of Bishop of Brisbane.
+Archbishop Sabbas reminded the bishops of his poor health and considered Archimandrite Philaret his possible successor, especially since many parishioners in Australia knew and respected Archimandrite Philaret, remembering his ministry in Harbin.
+The Council agreed to Sabbas' request and it was decided to ordain Archimandrite Philaret as vicar bishop for Australia.

 On May 24, 1963, at the bishop's residence in Croydon, Archimandrite Philaret was nominated as a bishop.
-Nomination was performed by: Archbishop Savva (Rayevsky), his vicar Bishop Anthony (Medvedev) and hierarch of the Ecumenical Patriarchate of Constantinople bishop Dionysius (Psiahas) of Nazianzus.
-Archimandrite Philaret was consecrated as Bishop of Brisbane, vicar of the Australian diocese by archbishop Savva and bishop Anthony of Melbourne on May 26, 1963.
+Nomination was performed by: Archbishop Sabbas (Rayevsky) of Sydney, his vicar Bishop Anthony (Medvedev) of Melbourne and hierarch of the Ecumenical Patriarchate of Constantinople bishop Dionysius (Psiahas) of Nazianzus.
+On May 26, 1963, Archimandrite Philaret was consecrated as Bishop of Brisbane, vicar of the Australian diocese by archbishop Sabbas and bishop Anthony of Melbourne.
 Bishop Dionysius attended, but did not concelebrate.
-As Archbishop Savva's health deteriorated more and more, Bishops Anthony and Philaret assumed part of his duties.
+As Archbishop Sabbas' health deteriorated more and more, Bishops Anthony and Philaret assumed part of his duties.